 - due to a hardship (hardships will not be considered as long as the C- freeze is on the account).
 This includes the part of the refund that is not associated with the EITC or ACTC.

-If my cycle code is daily will I update from Path on Wednesday Morning?
+If my cycle code is daily could I update from the Path message on Wednesday Morning?

 Does the PATH ACT Message mean I am done processing?